HalfstarDev/matchanovel/README.md

 ### FMOD:

-The FMOD library is not preinstalled in this open source version of MatchaNovel, but you can either install the library in your Defold project yourself (see next section), or use the FMOD template project.
+The FMOD library is not preinstalled in the open source version of MatchaNovel, but you can either install the library in your Defold project yourself (see next section), or use the [FMOD template project](https://github.com/HalfstarDev/matchanovel/releases/download/v0.2.0/MatchaNovel.FMOD.template.zip) with preinstalled FMOD.

 To use a FMOD bank, copy the `.bank` files into the folder `/assets/audio/fmod`.